learn-co-curriculum/spring-mod-1-dto-revisit/README.md

 ### JSON Ordering of Properties

-We might notice in the JSON above that the order of the properties changed when we specified what the name should be in the JSON in the `FootballTeamDTO` class.
+We might notice in the JSON above that the order of the properties changed when we specified what the property name should be.

 If we want a specific ordering, like perhaps we do want the JSON to be in the order of: team name, wins, losses, current super bowl champion, then we can